robfatland/zero2x/Z2JH/README.md

 ```

-I call this file `next01` and run it with `source next01`.
+I call this `next01.vnet` and run it with `source next01.vnet`.
 It takes a minute and dumps some JSON if it works.
 It creates both a VNET and a SUBNET.